 GLOBAL MARKETS-Global stocks grind higher on growth hopes, oil ebbs on COVID-19 fears

-LONDON/TOKYO, April 22 (Reuters) - Global stocks ground higher while oil ebbed on Thursday as markets haggled over whether to bet on economic recovery in the United States and other developed markets or worry about a surge in COVID-19 cases in countries including India.
+LONDON, April 22 (Reuters) - Global stocks ground higher while oil ebbed on Thursday as investors diverged over whether to bet on economic recovery in the United States and other developed markets or worry about a surge in COVID-19 cases in India and elsewhere.

-The push-pull of that trading dynamic comes as vaccination rates in Britain and other countries continue to improve and pandemic-weary citizens embrace more freedoms to drive economic growth, something reflected in some recent corporate earnings.

-After a recent mini sell-off, MSCI's broadest gauge of stocks across the globe .MIWD00000PUS was up 0.3% in early European trade to trade back within 1% of its all-time closing high.
+With vaccination rates rising and pandemic-weary citizens embracing more freedoms to drive growth in some major economies, MSCI's broadest global gauge of stocks .MIWD00000PUS was up 0.2% in early European deals, trading back within 1% of its all-time closing high after a recent mini sell-off.

 "But with a while until the next meeting – the central bank skips May – the ECB could use this opportunity to sharpen its forward guidance.
 There are also hawks lurking among the doves, meaning the get-together may not go as smoothly as forecast."